matthias-bs/growatt2radio/README.md

 This project is a workaround based on point-to-point radio transmission at 868 MHz using FSK modulation.

-The implementation will be based on a few existing projects.
+The implementation is based on a few existing projects.

 ## Hardware